-Component Description (1) d١ Power light On: The computer is on.
-O Blinking: The computer is in the Sleep state, a power- saving state.
-The computer shuts off power to the display and other unneeded components.
-Off: The computer is off or in Hibernation.
-Hibernation is a power-saving state that uses the least amount of power.
-(2) Caps lock light On: Caps lock is on, which switches the keys to all capital letters.
-(3) 4 ⊗ Mute light Amber: Computer sound is off.
-10 Off: Computer sound is on.
-(4) ((I)) Wireless light On: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
+Component Description (1) Caps lock light Caps lock light On: Caps lock is on, which switches the keys to all capital letters.
+(2) 4 ⊘ Mute light Amber: Computer sound is off.Off: Computer sound is on.
+(3) ( (1) ) Wireless light On: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
 NOTE: On some models, the wireless light is amber when all wireless devices are off.